-Adjust the spring preload as follows.
 To increase the spring preload and thereby harden the suspension, turn the adjusting ring in direction (a).
 To decrease the spring preload and thereby soften the suspension, turn the adjusting ring in direction (b).

+- 1. Spring preload adjusting ring

+- 2. Special wrench

+- Extension bar

+- 4. Position indicator

-- Align the appropriate notch in the adjusting ring with the position indicator on the shock absorber. - Use the special wrench and extension bar included in the owner's tool kit to make the adjustment.
+- Align the appropriate notch in the adjusting ring with the position indicator on the shock absorber.

+- Use the special wrench and the extension bar included in the owner's tool kit to make the adjustment.